vugar005/youtube-webapp-next/README.md

 ---
 **Disclaimer**:

-*This is project is for education purpose only and was made to illustrate example of building microfrontend using Angular, Module Federation.*
+*This is project is for education purpose only and was made to illustrate example of building Youtube clone using NextJs.*

 ---